 For a dairy-free option, look for a dairy-free tortellini such as Kite Hill and replace the cream with full-fat coconut milk or unflavored dairy free creamer.
 If the tortellini is frozen, be sure to defrost them before adding to the soup.

-Fresh cheese tortellini: Any flavor or type of fresh (not dried) small tortellini will work for this recipe.
+• Fresh cheese tortellini: Any flavor or type of fresh (not dried) small tortellini will work for this recipe.
 If using frozen tortellini be sure to defrost them before adding to the soup.
+If you want to use dried tortellini, cook it prior to adding to the soup.

-Broth: I used low-sodium chicken broth for this recipe but you could also use chicken bone broth or vegetable broth in its place.
+• Broth: I used low-sodium chicken broth for this recipe but I’ve also tested it with chicken bone broth or vegetable broth in its place – both work great.

 Tips for Storing Leftovers